-Integrated Device Technology, IDT and the IDT logo are registered trademarks of IDT.
-Product specification subject to change without notice.
-Other trademarks and service marks used herein, including protected names, logos and designs, are the property of IDT or their respective third party owners.

-Copyright ©2015 Integrated Device Technology, Inc..
+Integrated Device Technology, IDT and the IDT logo are trademarks or registered trademarks of IDT and its subsidiaries in the United States and other countries.
+Other trademarks used herein are the property of IDT or their respective third party owners.
+For datasheet type definitions and a glossary of common terms, visit www.idt.com/go/glossary.
+Integrated Device Technology, Inc..
 All rights reserved.